 I recently tested positive for COVID-19.
 What should I do?

-Effective June 6, 2022, UD will move to a 5-day isolation period for students, faculty and staff who test positive for COVID-19 must isolate for 5 days in accordance with guidance from the Centers for Diseases Control (CDC) and the Delaware Division of Public Health (DPH).
-For individuals who test positive or who are exposed to someone with COVID-19, please follow the CDC/DPH guidelines (5 days of isolation/quarantine plus 5 additional days of strict masking).
+Students, faculty and staff who test positive for COVID-19 must isolate for 5 days in accordance with guidance from the Centers for Diseases Control (CDC) and the Delaware Division of Public Health (DPH).
+CDC/DPH guidelines indicate five days of isolation plus five additional days of strict masking.

 - Use the CDC’s Isolation Calendar Calculator to outline your isolation and masking time.

-- Isolate for 5 full days and wear a mask for 5 additional days (Day 6-10) (Isolate for 5 full days after symptoms begin, or 5 full days after your positive test date, if you are asymptomatic at time of initial testing).
+- Isolate for five full days and wear a mask for 5 additional days (Day 6-10) (Isolate for five full days after symptoms begin, or five full days after your positive test date, if you are asymptomatic at time of initial testing).
 Isolation ends on your sixth day as long as your symptoms are improving.
-You do not need a negative COVID-19 test.
+You do not need a negative COVID-19 test to end your isolation.
 If you are having fevers or develop new symptoms on Day 5, please contact Student Health Services at 302-831-2226, as this indicates you are still contagious and would need to extend your isolation for up to 10 days.

-- Isolation means not interacting with others inside or outside of your residence.
+- Isolation means not interacting with others inside or outside of your residence as much as possible.
 The goal of isolating is to prevent spread of the virus to other people.
-Do not interact with anyone who is not COVID+ or attend in-person classes, work, parties, public businesses, restaurants, bars, gyms, etc. You should not share a bedroom or a bathroom with anyone else during your isolation period.
+Do not interact with anyone who is not COVID+ or attend in-person classes, work, parties, public businesses, restaurants, bars, gyms, etc. If possible, you should not share a bedroom or a bathroom with anyone else during your isolation period.
 If you must share a bedroom/bathroom, remain masked at all times except when eating, drinking, bathing or sleeping.

 - If you are vaccinated/boosted, you must still isolate for 5 full days if you test positive for COVID.